Can the principal agent issue an instruction to accelerate work under the JBCC Contract

 What can parties do to protect their interests under these circumstances?

-Contractors should reject an acceleration instruction formally in writing.
+Contractors should consider to reject an acceleration instruction formally in writing.
 But, do make sure there are no amendments to your agreement where such an instruction is allowed.

-If no such provision exists, contractors must inform the principal agent that it is not a valid instruction in terms of the JBCC.
+If no such provision exists, contractors should consider informing the principal agent that it is not a valid instruction in terms of the JBCC.
 Also, they should make clear they have no obligation or intention to proceed with it.
 If the principal agent disagrees, the parties can refer the matter to dispute resolution.

 Parties can still negotiate and agree on a form of acceleration.
 Many contractors prefer to quote on acceleration, and it can provide a win-win opportunity for both parties if handled correctly.

 This post was compiled by Kobus le Roux for Le Roux Consulting, all rights reserved.
-Please contact us for your professional outsourced project scheduling, claims or adjudication assistance services or construction training courses in the heavy civil and building industry.
+Please contact us for your professional project and programs management, project control, claims or adjudication assistance services in the heavy civil and building industry.

-Kindly note that our posts on our website and social media do not constitute professional or legal advice and the comments, opinions and conclusions drawn from this post must be evaluated and implemented with discretion by our readers at their own risk.
+Kindly note that our posts on our website does not constitute professional advice and the comments, opinions and conclusions drawn from this post must be evaluated and implemented with discretion by our readers at their own risk.